k-lautenbach/HMS-Sports-App/README.md

 This repo contains for archetypical users: Coach, Athlete, Recruiter, and Athletic Director.
 We use Role-Based Access Control to specify certain abilities and access.
 Here are tools created for their use:
 - Coach Features: Schedule viewing (games and practices), Strategy viewing(all strategies registered with the team).
 - Recruiter Features: Search for players that meet their recruitment requirements (has access to academic and athletic stats),
-- Athlete Features: Stats management(canview or update), Can view  chedule(games, practices, and recruitment events), recruitment profile(includes, highlight reels, and scholarship guidance.
+- Athlete Features: Stats management(canview or update), Can view  chedule(games, practices, and recruitment events), recruitment profile(includes, highlight reels, and scholarship guidance)
 - Athletic Director Tools- View All teams  the manage(with roster and coach info), Practice management(can view all practices and their info, and can add or delete practices)
 - App Features- Clear buttons on how to access tools, navigation sidebar which lets the user logout and go back to the previous page.